MA in ELT

 Principles, concepts and approaches of quantitative research methodology in English language teaching and the related statistical procedures for quantitative analysis.

-Principles of language testing and assessment; Construction of language tests for various skills and purposes; Critique and analysis of tests; Interpretation of test results; Alternative assessment and current trends in language assessment.
+Principles of English language testing and assessment.
+Construction of language tests for various skills and purposes.
+Critique and analysis of tests.
+Interpretation of test results.
+Alternative assessment and current trends in English language assessment.

-TE 621 : Teacher Professional Development in ELT Context
+TE 621 : Current Trends in Teacher Professional Development in ELT

-Teacher professional learning theory, with an emphasis on the learning environment and work culture that promote and support teachers to become learners of their own teaching and develop their expertise and professional practice.
-Conceptual and methodological feature of empirical research methods used in studying professional development and work culture in English Language Teaching (ELT) context.
+Theory and current issues regarding teacher professional development, with an emphasis on the learning environment and work culture that promote and support teachers in becoming learners of their own practices and developing their expertise and professional practice.
+Conceptual and methodological features of research methods used in studying teacher professional development in the English Language Teaching (ELT) context.

-TE 627 : ELT Curriculum Development and Evaluation
+TE 627 : Curriculum Development and Evaluation in ELT

 TE 716 : Seminar in ELT

-TE 656 : Psycholinguistics for English Language Teachers
+TE 656 : The Psychology of Language Learning

-The relationship between language and society; Language variation in relation to geographical, ethnic, socioeconomic, age, and gender differences; Application of sociolinguistic theories to English language teaching.
+The relationship between language and society.
+Key concepts in sociolinguistics in relation to inclusive ELT practices.
+Application of sociolinguistic theories to English language teaching and cross-cultural communication.

-Different theoretical and analytical approaches employed in the discourse analysis; Genre analysis and critical discourse analysis; Pedagogical applications in EFL contexts.
+Key concepts in discourse analysis.
+Different theoretical and analytical approaches employed in the discourse analysis.
+Genre analysis and critical discourse analysis.
+Pedagogical applications in EFL contexts.

-TE 659 : Corpus Linguistics and English Language Analysis
+TE 659 : Corpus Linguistics for English Language Analysis and Teaching

 Study of definitions and types of English language corpora.
-Application of corpus linguistics to an analysis of the English language for research purposes.
+Application of corpus linguistics to an analysis of the English language for research and pedagogical purposes.

-Fundamental theories of semantics and pragmatics; An overview of how semantic and pragmatic restrictions contribute to linguistic communication at word, sentential and discourse level; different experimental approaches that are being used to investigate how semantics and pragmatics influence how language is processed, produced and interpreted in a second language context; The integration of theoretical essence and experimental methods that offers students a new perspective on phenomena in second language acquisition; Practice of developing interdisciplinary academic investigations which lead to an improvement in language teaching.
+Fundamental theories of semantics and pragmatics to explore how semantic and pragmatic restrictions contribute to linguistic communication at word, sentential and discourse levels; an adoption of semantic and pragmatic theories to reflect on problematic issues in English language teaching (ELT); an employment of different experimental approaches to examine how language is processed, produced and interpreted in a second language context.
+An integration of theoretical essence and experimental methods that offers students a new perspective on phenomena in second language acquisition and leads to an improvement in ELT.

 What you will achieve